Reduce food waste

 - Stick to ingredients for your planned meals

 - Check the fridge and pantry to avoid doubling up

 - Only buy in bulk if you have room at home to store food correctly

 - Buy fruit and vegetables that are in season – they stay fresh longer and are usually cheaper

 Avoid shopping when hungry to resist impulse buys.

 Cooking the right amount of food will save you money and reduce waste.
 Follow a recipe or use a serving size calculator to measure food you need.

-Or see the Love Food Hate Waste website for tips.
+Or visit the Love Food Hate Waste website for tips.